-\begin{remark} The conclusion of \Cref{thm: circle} holds for any $\sigma$ globally Lipschitz, piecewise polynomial (e.g., Leaky ReLU), provided $\mathsf{v}_\upvartheta$ is not real-analytic.
+\begin{remark} The conclusion of \Cref{thm: circle} holds for any $\sigma$ globally Lipschitz, piecewise polynomial (e.g., the leaky ReLU), provided $\mathsf{v}_\upvartheta$ is not real-analytic.

-The proof applies mutatis mutandis.
+The proof applies \emph{mutatis mutandis}.
 On each component $I$, the field $f_\upvartheta$ now becomes a trigonometric polynomial of some finite degree.
-Consequently, if the support accumulates in $I$, analytic continuation implies that the global identity \eqref{eq:K-equals-quad-global} holds with a degree $k$ polynomial. \Cref{lem: quadpol}\textbf{(i)} then guarantees a global polynomial density, forcing $\supp\mu=\S^1$.
+Consequently, if the support accumulates in $I$, analytic continuation implies that the global identity \eqref{eq:K-equals-quad-global} holds with a polynomial of some finite degree. \Cref{lem: quadpol}\textbf{(i)} then guarantees a global polynomial density, forcing $\supp\mu=\S^1$.
 The subtraction argument via \eqref{eq:toggle-diff-general} yields the contradiction exactly as before.

 The same extension applies to \Cref{thm: any.d}. \end{remark}

 \begin{proof}[Proof of \Cref{thm: circle.gelu}]